The Aynsley Dunbar Retaliation (album)

-The Aynsley Dunbar Retaliation is the 1968 debut album by The Aynsley Dunbar Retaliation, a vehicle for drummer Aynsley Dunbar after stints in John Mayall & the Bluesbreakers and The Jeff Beck Group.
+The Aynsley Dunbar Retaliation is the 1968 debut album by The Aynsley Dunbar Retaliation, a band assembled by drummer Aynsley Dunbar following stints in John Mayall & the Bluesbreakers and The Jeff Beck Group, for which he had attained acclaim and name recognition in hard rock and British blues.
 The album was released in 1968 in Canada, France, Sweden, the UK, and the US with a limited re-release the following year.
 The cover art was designed by Hipgnosis.

 Track listing

 All titles published by Lupus Music except 'See See Baby' (Leeds Music) and 'Memory of Pain' (MCPS).